anthony-ng/anthony-ng.github.io/README.md

-# Orange Trees
+# Orange Trees & Jasmine Challenge

-## Learning Competencies
+### Learning Competencies

-* Use Testing to TDD JavaScript code with Jasmine.
-* Use basic JavaScript - functions, control structures, scope.
-* Write OO JavaScript
+* Write OO JavaScript using constructor functions and prototypal methods
+* Begin working with MVC concepts in JavaScript
+* Unit test JavaScript code using the Jasmine JS testing framework
+* Gain familiarity with using [HTML5 Boilerplate](http://html5boilerplate.com/) to utilize HTML/CSS best practices
+* Gain familiarity with file structure/naming conventions

-## Summary
+### Summary

 Remember our old friend **Orange Trees** from Ruby?
 Let's revisit it in JavaScript.